kedacore/keda/README.md

     the KEDA operator that you can deploy to your local cluster.
 This should build 2 docker images: `kedacore/keda` and `kedacore/keda-metrics-adapter` tagged with the tag you set in step 2
 4. If you haven't downloaded them before, clone the charts repository: `git clone git@github.com:kedacore/charts.git`
-5. Still in terminal, navigate to the `charts/keda` folder (downlodaed in step 4), and run the following command (don't forget to replace the placeholder text in the command):
+5. Still in terminal, navigate to the `charts/keda` folder (downloaded in step 4), and run the following command (don't forget to replace the placeholder text in the command):
     ```bash
     helm install . --set image.keda=kedacore/keda:$IMAGE_TAG,image.metricsAdapter=kedacore/keda-metrics-adapter:$IMAGE_TAG,image.pullPolicy=IfNotPresent`